-Today, third generation ranchers Albert and his sister, Jonita, manage the operation.
-Sommers Ranch consists of 1,000 acres of rangeland, 200 acres of irrigated pasture, 30 acres of wetland, and 827 acres of hayland.
+The Sommers family has been raising cattle in Sublette County since Albert “Prof” Sommers and his brother, Pearl, established the ranch in 1907.
+Today, siblings Albert and Jonita, manage Sommers Ranch's 1,000 acres of rangeland, 200 acres of irrigated pasture, 30 acres of wetland, and 827 acres of hay.

 Monitoring is a large component of the Sommers’ land management strategy, helping them make decisions to improve the rangeland and cattle distribution.
 Albert volunteers his time to lead a cooperative range-monitoring program through the Upper Green River Cattle Association.
-Albert was the driving force behind the monitoring of over 190,000 acres, equaling 6% of Sublette County.
+Albert was the driving force behind the monitoring of over 190,000 acres in Sublette County.

 Albert and Jonita's outreach includes local and agricultural organizations, including the “Catch a Calf Program,” where ranchers are paired with youth to teach them about agriculture.